pingcap/blog/2017-09-12-futuresandgrpc.md

 The gRPC uses HTTP/2 headers to pass the own headers of gRPC.
 It uses the HTTP/2 data frame to transfer data and maps the service name and method in the HTTP/2 path.
 Of course, the HTTP/2 content length is application gRPC plus proto.

-That’s a brief introduction of gRPC.
-Let’s go on.
+That's a brief introduction of gRPC.
+Let's go on.

 ## Combine Futures and gRPC